About Shooting Star Botanicals

 My name is Elokin Orton-Cheung (they/them/Elokin), I'm a community herbalist, activist, and big garden nerd.
 I fell in love with plants when I grew my first bean as a kid- it was magikal to watch a little seed turn into a full grown plant, covered in delicious string beans!
 I was a very shy kid (sometimes I still am) and through gardening I found community- since then I have been growing plants of all kinds, and working with them as medicine.

 I am deeply grateful to all the teachers I've learned from: the plants and the people who have shared so much knowledge with me.
-Howie Brounstein at the Columbine's School of Botanical Studies became my first Western herbalism teacher after we met in 2003, and I became a clinical herbalist through the teachings of Karyn Sanders and Sarah Holmes at the Blue Otter School of Herbal Medicine.
-I am also a student of Traditional Chinese Medicine at the Academy of Chinese Culture and Health Sciences in Oakland.
+Howie Brounstein at the Columbine's School of Botanical Studies became my first Western herbalism teacher after we met in 2003, and I became a clinical herbalist through the teachings of Karyn Sanders and Sarah Holmes at the Blue Otter School of Herbal Medicine in 2012.
+I am also a student of Traditional Chinese Medicine at the Academy of Chinese Culture and Health Sciences in Oakland, studying my ancestral lineage of medicine.
 I've learned a lot through my own experiences listening to the plants, and through the wisdom shared by my friends and beloved community.
 I have a lifelong commitment to being a student as well as a teacher.
 There is always so much more to learn!

 I created Shooting Star Botanicals in 2012, after going through my own experiences with health challenges created by the ovarian cysts I've had.
 My work as an herbalist is founded in a commitment to health care in a social justice framework- I believe we all have the right to affordable, accessible, high quality health care.
 I am a mixed-race, mixed gender, queer person of color, and I organize to build more accessible and safer spaces committed to healthcare that center racial, environmental and gender justice.
 My work is trauma-informed, as well as sex worker and kink affirming.